tgenman/STEM_vault/notes/math/graphs/Trivial walk.md

 TARGET DECK: math::graph
 START
 math_complex
-TITLE: Trivial walk
+FRONT: Trivial walk
-DESCRIPTION: is walk consist of a single vertex
+BACK: is walk consist of a single vertex
 A trivial walk is therefore a [[Closed walk]] closed walk.
 ID: 1705602331022
 END